Phosphaethynolate: Cycloaddition Reagents

-After synthesising the potassium salt of the phosphaethynolate anion in 2013 (see above), Goicoechea et al. began to look into the potential of PCO towards cycloadditions.
+After synthesising the potassium salt of the phosphaethynolate anion in 2013, Goicoechea et al. began to look into the potential of PCO towards cycloadditions.
 They found that the anion could react in a [2+2] fashion with a diphenyl ketene to produce the first isolatable example of a four-membered monoanionic phosphorus containing heterocycle.
 They employed the same method to test other unsaturated substrates such as carbodiimides and found that the likelihood of cyclisation heavily relies on the nature of the substituents on the unsaturated substrate.

 Cycloaddition reactions involving the phosphaethynolate anion have also been shown by Grutzmacher and co-workers to be a viable synthetic route to other heterocycles.
 One simple example is the reaction between the NaPCO and an α-pyrone.
 This reaction yields the sodium phosphinin-2-olate salt which is stable to both air and moisture.

 Synthetic building blocks

 A large part of the research involving PCO is now looking into utilising the anion as a synthetic building block to derive phosphorus containing analogues of small molecules.

 The first major breakthrough in this area came from Goicoechea et al. in 2013; they published the reaction between the PCO anion and ammonium salts which yielded the phosphorus containing analogue of urea in which phosphorus replaces a nitrogen atom.
 The group predict that this heavier congener could have applications in new materials, anion sensing and coordination chemistry.

 Goicoechea and co-workers were also able to isolate the heavily sought after phosphorus containing analogue of isocyanic acid, HPCO, in 2017.
-This molecule is thought to be a crucial intermediate in a lot of reactions involving PCO (including P-transfer to an imidazolium cation; see above).
+This molecule is thought to be a crucial intermediate in a lot of reactions involving PCO (including P-transfer to an imidazolium cation).

 Moreover, the most recent addition to this class of small molecules is the phosphorus containing analogue of N,N-dimethylformamide.
 This work in which the phosphorus again replaces a nitrogen atom was published in 2018 by Stephan and co-workers.
 Generating acylphosphines in this manner is considered a much milder route than other current strategies that require multi-step syntheses involving toxic, volatile and pyrophoric reagents.

-Other analogues of PCO
+Other analogues

 The other analogues of the phosphaethynolate anion all obey the general formulae E-C-X and are made by varying E and X. When changing either atom, unique trends amongst the different analogues become apparent.